-To accommodate the Armenians, who immigrated from Aras Julfa to Esfahan, a new parish established for them called: New Julfa.
-Much liberty and concessions granted to this community to practice their own religious and traditional ceremonies.
-Then, the Armenians appointed their own administrator to handle their affairs, and the land rights (demurrage) conceded to them by the order of Shah Abbas I, as a particular residential area for the Christians in 1604 A.D.
+To accommodate the Armenians, who immigrated from Aras Julfa to Esfahan, a new parish was established for them called: New Julfa.
+Much liberty and concessions were granted to this community to practice their own religious and traditional ceremonies.
+Then, the Armenians appointed their own administrator to handle their affairs, and the land rights (demurrage) were conceded to them by the order of Shah Abbas I, as a particular residential area for the Christians in 1604 A.D.
 After their settlement in this region, they built gorgeous houses, schools, public bathhouses, arcade squares, covered bazaars, and caravansaries led to a piecemeal improvement in the transaction of business with merchants of different nationalities.

 This cathedral is located on Nazar-e-Sharghi' Ave. in an alley called; Kelisa (Church) as a congregational church of Esfahan.
-It was built initially as a small Church called; Amena Pergaige in 1606 A.D., and then expanded to its present size later in 1655 A.D., with a gorgeous nave topped by a 38- meter lofty double-layer dome.
-The nave adorned all over by mural paintings, including three genres of Iranian miniature, Armenian, and Byzantine either individually or synthetically.
+It was built initially as a small Church called; Amena Pergaige in 1606 A.D., and then expanded to its present size later in 1655 A.D., with a gorgeous nave topped by a 38-meter lofty double-layer dome.
+The nave is adorned all over by mural paintings, including three genres of Iranian miniature, Armenian, and Byzantine either individually or synthetically.
 On the lower part of the polychrome tilework, which is mostly similar to the arabesque designs of mosques, some realistic patterns are more similar to the Armenian style designed.

-The Second Historic Site Near you is the Zoroastrian Fire Temple (10-minute walk)
+The Second Historic Site Near you is the Zoroastrian Fire Temple (a 9-minute walk)

 The Zoroastrians of Esfahan

 Zoroastrians are amongst the initial citizens and the local people of Iran.
 Gabay.
-Gay, or Jey that lived in the two ancient and historical Sarouyeh and Mehrin, now known as "Tappeh-e-Ashraf and Atashgah Spectively.
-Regarding this fact, the only surviving of ancient Esfahan is the gah which belonged to the Zoroastrians.
+Gay, or Jey lived in the two ancient and historical Sarouyeh and Mehrin, now known as "Tappeh-e-Ashraf and Atashgah Spectively.
+Regarding this fact, the only surviving ancient Esfahan is the gah which belonged to the Zoroastrians.

 Our best recommendation for lunch and break is one of the restaurants in the Jolfa area, around the Vanak Church.